-Both my right and my left brain agreed that becoming a strategist was the way to go.
-I had finally found something that would satisfy both of them.
+Both my right and my left brain finally agreed that becoming a strategist was the way to go.